code-423n4/docs/roles/wardens/signal.md

 **Q. Who else can see my signal?**

-A. [Judges](https://docs.code4rena.com/roles/judges) and [sponsors](https://docs.code4rena.com/roles/sponsors) can see the `signal` score of wardens and teams alongside their submissions.
-Your `signal` score is not visible to other wardens.
+A. Authenticated users can see the `signal` score of wardens and teams alongside their submissions, while logged in to [Code4rena.com](https://code4rena.com).

 **Q. How often is the signal updated?**